-Brown Field has been home to the Valparaiso University football team since 1919, when the program was founded, and to the Crusader men's soccer program since 2009.
+Brown Field - named for former Valparaiso University president Henry Baker Brown - has been home to the Valparaiso University football team since the program was founded in 1919, to the Crusader men's soccer program since 2009 and to the Valpo women's soccer team since 2013.
 With a seating capacity of 5,000, Brown Field is the perfect location to watch a football game on a Saturday afternoon.

 The Crusader football team won its first game ever at Brown Field 26-0 against the Chicago YMCA on October 11, 1919.